Docs › Getting started › The web app

 The console

 The Console (top-right of the header, or space bar to toggle) is the most powerful part of the UI.
-Anything the CLI can do, you can do here.
+Most CLI commands are available here, except file-loading commands like -i, -include and -require, which are disabled in the browser console.

 Keyboard